matloff/TidyverseSkeptic/README.md

 package can only be used from Tidy code and thus is an advantage of being Tidy.
 This illustrates the mindset that has developed.

-And there is a Bandwagon Effect at work, and even a hint of cult-like behavior.
+There is a Bandwagon Effect at work, and of course many who teach R want to join Bandwagon as well, feeling they must teach the "latest."

+There is even behavior of the type one sees in cults.
 I've seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.
-One post I saw came from a person who panicked because she had written a **for** loop rather than employ Tidyverse's functional programming package **purrr**.
+One post I saw came from a person who panicked with guilt because she had written a **for** loop rather than employ Tidyverse's functional programming package **purrr**.
+In another tweet, the poster was angry because there was a name conflict between a long-established R function and one in the Tidyverse; he demanded that the original authors change the name, oblivious to the fact that theirs long preceded Tidyverse.

-And of course many who teach R want to join Bandwagon as well, feeling they must teach the "latest."
+Any criticism of the Tidyverse on Twitter is pounced upon by the loyalists, often with vitriolic tones.

 ### Adverse Impact